Collin County and McKinney Salvation Army assistance programs.

-- Angel Tree, Christmas and Thanksgiving assistance, holiday and Christmas meals and gifts.
+- Angel Tree, Christmas and Thanksgiving assistance.
+The Salvation Army will give out free holiday and Christmas meals or gifts.

-- Clothing assistance, hygiene packs, school supplies and furniture.
+- Clothing assistance, hygiene packs, free school supplies, after school tutoring for students and furniture.

 - Community Feeding Programs, kitchen, food pantry, daily meals for the homeless, snack bags and other canned goods.

 - Summer Heat Relief, Fans, and Winter Heating aid.